stock2shop/website/content/integrations/dolfin.md

 ---
 title: "dolfin"
+seoTitle: "Dolfin integration with Stock2Shop"
+seoDescription: "Dolfin integration with Stock2Shop streamlines your workflow"
 type: source
 summary: "Dolfin Point of Sale and Merchandising presents a customisable ERP solution to meet Fashion, Apparel and General Merchandise retailer’s needs."
 lead: "Here’s how Dolfin works with your applications to streamline your workflow."